Bringer-of-Light/Qt-Nice-Frameless-Window/README.md

 # How to use
-Just use class "CFramelessWindow" as your base mainwindow class instead of QMainWindow, and Enjoy!
+Just use class "CFramelessWindow" as the base mainwindow class instead of QMainWindow, and Enjoy!

 ## Method 1
 If you want to create a new project, then method 1 should be used.
 1. Create a new Qt subproject project say myproject.pro, just like Qt-Nice-Frameless-Window.pro.
 ![](screenshots/screenshot_step_10.png)
-2. Copy folder "framelesswindow" and "projectinclude" to myproject path, your project directory structure should be looked like this:
+2. Copy folder "framelesswindow" and "projectinclude" to myproject path, the project directory structure should be looked like this:
   -myproject/
   &nbsp;&nbsp;-myproject.pro
   &nbsp;&nbsp;-myproject.pro.user